Matanuska-Susitna Borough School District

 How many schools are in Matanuska-Susitna Borough School District?

-Matanuska-Susitna Borough School District has 49 schools, including 31 other, 7 high, 5 middle, 6 elementary.
+Matanuska-Susitna Borough School District has 49 schools, including 31 combined, 7 high, 5 middle, 6 elementary.
 Total enrollment is 19,705 students.

 How much does Matanuska-Susitna Borough School District spend per student?